-The spring course will run from Thursday November 23rd to Wednesday December 13th inclusive.
-The mid-year course dates to be advised if there is sufficient interest.
+This spring unit will run from Thursday November 12th to Wednesday December 2nd inclusive.

 Diving Pre-requisites Apply.